NotoriousENG/slingshot/README.md

 # Slingshot
+Basic slingshot defense game made in Kotlin.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template that includes Kotlin application launchers and an empty `ApplicationAdapter` implemented in Kotlin.

+# Asset Attribution
+See [attribution.txt](assets/attribution.txt) for all non in-house assets

 ## Platforms